 Fortunately, doctors continue to learn how to recognize and better manage these side effects, so that more patients can benefit from this highly effective form of therapy.
 Here’s what patients need to know.

-Immunotherapy side effects often differ from those commonly seen with other types of cancer treatment.
-Here’s what patients should know.
+Side effects from these and other immunotherapy drugs often differ from those commonly seen with other types of cancer treatment.

 But immunotherapy drugs also can cause inflammation throughout the body.
-For example, patients may experience skin inflammation as pigment changes, a rash and feeling itchy, sometimes even without a rash.
-Inflammation in the lungs can cause a cough and chest pains.
-The colon may also become inflamed, causing abdominal pain and diarrhea.
+Patients may experience pigment changes, for example, a rash, or even an itchy feeling without a rash.
+Inflammation of the lungs can cause a cough or chest pains.
+The colon may also become inflamed (a condition called colitis), causing abdominal pain and diarrhea.

-Side effects often show up early in treatment – or months or years later
+Side effects can show up early in treatment – or, on rare occasions, months or years later

 Side effect management depends on the severity

-The way that we treat immunotherapy side effects depends on the severity.
-“Patients receiving immunotherapy have likely already received chemotherapy, so they’re often able to cope better than they had expected with the mild side effects, like a cough, a rash or fatigue,” Morris says.
+The way that we treat immunotherapy side effects depends on their severity.
+“Patients receiving immunotherapy have likely already received chemotherapy, so they’re often able to cope better than they expected with mild side effects, like a cough, rash or fatigue,” Morris says.

-Patients who develop diabetes may require insulin or a period of time off the immunotherapy.
+Patients who develop diabetes may require insulin or a period of time off of immunotherapy.

-“The ultimate goal is to cut down on these medications as quickly as possible so the patient can resume immunotherapy.”
+“The ultimate goal is to cut down on these medications as quickly as possible so the patient can resume immunotherapy,” notes Morris.